ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{pa-error-common-aborts}}.)
-It first looks for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal to the task id derived from `PDAParam`.
+It first looks for the PDA parameters `PDAParam` for which `PDAAggregateReq.task_id` is equal to the task ID derived from `PDAParam`.

 The response consists of the helper's updated state and a sequence of *sub-responses*, where the i-th sub-response corresponds to the sub-request for